drduh/macOS-Security-and-Privacy-Guide/README.md

 # Threat modeling

 The first and most important step for security and privacy is to create a [threat model](https://owasp.org/www-community/Threat_Modeling).
 You need to understand your adversaries in order to defend against them.
-Each person will have their own needs so everyone's threat model will be different.
-Threat models tend to evolve over time as our situation changes, so be sure to periodically reassess your threat model.
+Each individual has their own needs; everyone threat model will be different.
+Threat models are likely to change over time and with circumstances, so periodic re-assessment is recommended.

 ## Assets

-Assets may include a phone, laptop, credentials stored on various devices, and browsing history.
-List them, starting with the assets most important to protect.
+Assets may include a phone, laptop, credentials, and personal information, such as browsing history.

+List them in order of importance, starting with those most worth protecting.

 ## Adversaries